-Investing in real estate is some of the oldest and most well-founded financial advice in the books.
-Few other assets can compete with real estate’s vast array of benefits, including tax advantages, appreciation, relative impunity to market shifts, and even the potential for passive income.
+Investing in real estate is some of the oldest and most reliable financial advice in the books.
+Few other assets can compete with real estate’s vast array of benefits.
+These benefits include tax advantages, appreciation, relative impunity to market shifts, and even the potential for passive income.

-But even if you have every intention of investing in real estate, it can be difficult to get started.
-After all, even a modest home usually requires a substantial down payment, and it can take years to save up those five-figure sums.
-The term “real estate investor” may bring to mind a multi-millionaire who manages several different properties, leaving you feeling overwhelmed enough to give up the ghost entirely.
+But even if you have every intention of investing in real estate, it can be challenging to get started.
+After all, even a modest home usually requires a substantial down payment.
+And it can take years to save up those five-figure sums.
+The term “real estate investor” may bring to mind a multi-millionaire who manages several properties, leaving you feeling overwhelmed enough to give up the ghost entirely.

-Fortunately, it is possible to invest in real estate, even if you aren’t swimming in discretionary income.
-For instance, Opportunity Funds and REITs (Real Estate Investment Trusts) can get your foot in the door even if you can’t afford to purchase an entire property.
-There are also a host of ways to leverage your own home, including house hacking, renting vacation space on Airbnb, and more.
+Fortunately, it is possible to invest in real estate with little or no money, even if you aren’t swimming in discretionary income.
+For instance, with an Opportunity Fund or REIT (Real Estate Investment Trust) you can get your foot in the door even if you can’t afford to purchase an entire property.
+There are also a host of ways to leverage your own home.
+These include house hacking, renting vacation space on Airbnb, and more.

 In this post, we’ll break down everything you need to know about how to invest in real estate.
-We’ll go over some of the most common types of real estate investments, break down how they can help you earn money, and explain how to get started — no matter how much capital you have in hand.
+We’ll go over some of the most common types of real estate investing.
+We’ll also break down how they can help you make money.
+And we’ll explain how you can begin, no matter how much capital you have in hand.

 Why Invest in Real Estate?

 Before we dig into the meat of the post, let’s take a moment to backtrack.
-Why is investing in real estate such a well-worn piece of financial advice?
+Why is real estate investing such a well-worn piece of financial advice?

-You’ve probably heard that diversifying your portfolio of investments is important.
+You’ve probably heard that diversifying your portfolio of real estate investments is essential.
 But your “portfolio” doesn’t just have to live on the stock market!
-Investing in real estate gives you, as the name suggests, a real, tangible asset, which is much less vulnerable to the capriciousness of the market.
+Real estate investing gives you, as the name suggests, a real, tangible asset.
+And it’s much less vulnerable to the capriciousness of the market.

-Investing in real estate can help you not only build equity, but also generate passive income, both through the process of appreciation and the more intentional, hands-on approaches we’ll study further below.
+Real estate investing can help you not only build home equity but also generate passive cash flow.
+Both through the process of appreciation and the more intentional, hands-on approaches we’ll study further below.
 And owning your own home can help you reap financial benefits while simultaneously providing for one of your most basic needs.

 How to Invest in Real Estate with Little Money

-To be sure, some real estate investment strategies require a good deal of cash up front to be workable.
-But there are other tactics that don’t necessitate such a large lump sum to get started — which means you don’t have to be a mogul to be a property owner.
-We’ll break down a variety of different strategies at both ends of the spectrum below.
+To be sure, some real estate investment strategies require a good deal of cash upfront to be workable.
+But there are other tactics that don’t necessitate such a large lump sum to begin with.
+This means you don’t have to be a real estate mogul to be a property owner.
+We’ll break down various strategies at both ends of the spectrum below.

 Let’s get into the nitty-gritty.
 What types of real estate can you invest in?

-There are three main types of properties available to real estate investors.
+There are three main types of investment properties available to real estate investors.

-- Residential properties are probably the ones you’re most familiar with, and are exactly what they sound like: buildings used by individuals and families as residential living spaces.
-These properties include single-family homes, duplexes, apartments, condominiums, and townhouses, as well as multi-family homes (so long as they’re being used residentially and don’t exceed four units).
+- Residential properties are probably the ones you’re most familiar with.
+They are exactly what they sound like: buildings used by individuals and families as residential living spaces.
+These properties include single-family homes, duplexes, apartments, condominiums, and townhouses, and multi-family homes (so long as they’re being used residentially and don’t exceed four units).

-- Commercial properties are those used to conduct business, and may include offices, storefronts, retail spaces, farmland, and large multi-family houses or apartment buildings.
+- Commercial real estate are properties used to conduct business.
+They may include offices, storefronts, retail spaces, farmland, and large multi-family houses or apartment buildings.

-- Industrial properties serve industrial business purposes, such as factories, power plants, or storage and shipping warehouses.
+- Industrial real estate are properties that serve industrial business purposes, such as factories, power plants, or storage and shipping warehouses.

-Furthermore, there are both active and passive forms of real estate investment.
+Furthermore, there are both active and passive forms of real estate investing.

-Active real estate investment is, well, active — it requires a good deal of time, energy, and commitment from the investor.
-Active real estate investment may become a part- or even full-time job for the investor, who usually shares ownership with few (or no) other people and thus bears a lot of responsibility for the success of the investment.
+Active investing is, well, active.
+It requires a good deal of time, energy, and commitment from the investor.
+Active investing may become a part- or even full-time job for the investor.
+They usually share ownership with few (or no) other people and thus bears a lot of responsibility for the success of the investment.

-Passive real estate investment, on the other hand, allows the investor to reap the benefits of investing without taking on the pressure and responsibility of full ownership of a tangible property.
-In most cases, passive real estate investments involve supplying capital to a larger investment pool and earning capital gains on loan interest through dividends paid to shareholders.
+Passive investing, on the other hand, allows the investor to reap the benefits of investing without taking on the pressure and responsibility of full ownership of a tangible property.
+In most cases, passive investing involves supplying capital to a larger investment pool.
+You earn capital gains on loan interest through dividends paid to shareholders.

-We’ll go into it all of this in more detail in a few minutes, including specific ways you can invest in real estate, both active and passive.
+We’ll go into it all of this in more detail, including specific ways you can invest in real estate, both active and passive.

-How Real Estate Investments Can Help You Earn
+How Real Estate Investing Can Help You Earn

-Before we break down the specific ways you can get started investing in real estate, let’s talk about how real estate investments can help you earn money.
+Before we break down the specific ways you can get started investing in real estate, let’s talk about how it can help you make money.
 (After all, that’s the whole point!)

-You can earn money through real estate in a number of different ways, depending on what type of real estate investment you’re participating in.
+You can invest in real estate in several ways, depending on what type of investing you’re participating in.

-- Sale profit: This one’s fairly straightforward.
-If you purchase a home with the intention to fix it up and sell it down the line — also known as “house flipping” — the difference between your sale cost and your purchase cost (minus all the expenses put into maintenance and improvements) is pure profit.
+This happens when you buy a home with the intention to fix it up and sell it down the line (also known as “house flipping”.)
+It’s the difference between your sale cost and your purchase cost (minus all the expenses put into maintenance and improvements) is pure profit.

-- Loan interest: The interest charged on home and property loans can increase the value of investments made through REITs, real estate investment platforms, and private equity firms.
+The interest charged on home and property loans can increase the value of real estate investments made through REITs, investment platforms, and private equity firms.

 Ways to Invest in Real Estate

-Now we know a little bit about the different types of properties available to investors and how those investments stand to help you earn cash.
+Now we know a bit about the different types of properties available to investors and how those real estate investments stand to help you earn cash.

 - House flipping, or rehabbing, is when an investor purchases a property with the sole intent of fixing it up to sell it later on.

-- Wholesaling is similar to house flipping, but less work intensive.
-Wholesaling occurs when an investor purchases a property they believe is underpriced so they can quickly sell it to another investor at a profit.
+- Wholesaling is similar to flipping houses, but less work intensive.
+Wholesaling occurs when an investor purchases a property they believe is underpriced, so they can quickly sell it to another investor at a profit.

 - Rental properties give investors a long-term way to draw profit from their investments, though they do require lots of hands-on management and maintenance over time.

-- Airbnb and other vacation rentals can often be listed for substantial per-night prices, and can be especially lucrative in high-demand travel destinations.
+- Airbnb, Vrbo, and other vacation rentals can often be listed for substantial per-night prices.
+They can be especially lucrative in high-demand travel destinations.

 - Private equity funds pool the assets of many investors, which creates a larger, more powerful investment fund.
-These funds are usually overseen and allocated by a dedicated manager, and may have high minimum investment thresholds and requirements in order to join.
+These funds are usually overseen and allocated by a dedicated manager.
+They may have high minimum investment thresholds and requirements to join.

 - Opportunity funds also pool investors’ assets, but with the specific purpose of making investments in qualified Opportunity Zones.
-These are low-income, up-and-coming communities which would benefit from private investments and economic development.
+These are low-income, up-and-coming communities that would benefit from private investments and economic development.

-- Real estate investment trusts are companies that invest in commercial properties.
+- REITs are companies that invest in commercial properties.
 Private investors can purchase shares of the company and earn income on capital gains in the form of dividends.

-- Online real estate investment platforms can make real estate investment accessible to beginning investors, often carrying no net worth or accreditation restrictions.
+- Online REIT platforms can make real estate investing accessible to beginning investors, often carrying no net worth or accreditation restrictions.
 They may allow you to invest in specific properties or in pre-built, diversified portfolios of real estate.

 We’re going to break down these different investment options in even more detail below.
-But first, let’s start a little bit closer to home—literally.
+But first, let’s start a bit closer to home—literally.

 Starting with Your Own Home

-One of the most straightforward ways to get started with investing in real estate is probably already on your financial to-do list, anyway: purchasing your own home.
+One of the most straightforward ways to invest in real estate is probably already on your financial to-do list, anyway: purchasing your own home.

 Purchasing a home of your own allows you to kill two birds with one stone.
-You’re taking care of a basic need — shelter — while also leveraging the purchase to reap a host of financial benefits.
+You’re taking care of the basic need of shelter, while also leveraging the purchase to reap a host of financial benefits.